Lake Bohinj, Slovenia

 Take your training into the field and open up a whole new world of travel and opportunity.

-This is medicine at the sharp end.
-Our internationally-renowned Expedition and Wilderness Medicine course gives you all the skills and expertise you need to become a competent member of an expedition medical team.
+Our internationally-renowned four day Expedition and Wilderness Medicine course equips you with the essential skills and expertise to become a competent member of an expedition medical team.

-Over the years, we’ve watched our alumni take part in expeditions across the globe, respond to emergencies or natural disasters and gain placements with organisations such us Raleigh International, UK-Med, Team Rubicon and Médecins Sans Frontières.
+Join our esteemed alumni network as you contribute to expeditions worldwide, respond to emergencies, and secure placements with prestigious organisations like Raleigh International, UK-Med, Team Rubicon, and Médecins Sans Frontières.

 At the end of the Expedition and Wilderness Medicine course we’ll spend a night out building our camps and bivvying under the stars – your final challenge will be a search and rescue exercise designed to test your skills in combination.

 Our Expedition and Wilderness Medicine course is meticulously crafted to provide the most comprehensive introductory training available for medics.

 Led by expert instructors, the course seamlessly integrates captivating lectures with hands-on practical skills essential for success in the field:

 - Pre-Existing and Common Conditions